Sex offender fatally shot 6, then killed self, official says

+An Oklahoma sex offender who was released from prison early shot his wife, her three children and their two friends in the head and then killed himself, authorities confirmed Wednesday as concerns grew about why he was free in the first place.

-OKMULGEE, Okla.
-(AP) — An Oklahoma sex offender shot six people in the head and then himself, authorities say.
-Okmulgee Police Chief Joe Prentice said Wednesday that the victims all sustained between one and three wounds to the head.
-He said that Jesse McFadden, 39, shot himself.
+Okmulgee Police Chief Joe Prentice said that the victims had sustained between one and three wounds to the head when they were found Monday on a rural Oklahoma property.
+Jesse McFadden, a 39-year-old convicted sex offender, then shot himself, Prentice said in the first major update on the case.

+The victims' bodies were found near a creek and in a heavily wooded area.

 “The evidence is that Jesse McFadden murdered six people and then killed himself.
 Beyond that, I don’t know what his thought process was," Prentice said.
 “I’m not going to express a theory because I follow the evidence, and I don’t have any evidence about what the motive was.”